gotm-model/gotm-model-hugo/content/docs/theory/equation-of-state.md

 bookToc: true
 ---

-# Equation of State and TEOS-10
+# Equation of State & TEOS-10

 ### 4.1 Density in Aquatic Systems